Celestone Phosphate Side Effects

 21. Hoff DA, Mammel MC "Suspected betamethasone-induced leukemoid reaction in a premature infant."
 Pharmacotherapy 17 (1997): 1031-4

-Not all side effects for Celestone Phosphate may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Celestone Phosphate may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Celestone Phosphate (betamethasone)